Rmartinez-64/Virtual-Machine/README.md

      ii.
 It’s important to check the integrity of the files you download.

 6. Click the VirtualBox installer and follow instructions.
 7. After installing and following all the instructions.
-Open VirtualBox and click the blue spikey box.
+Open VirtualBox and click the blue spikey ball.
 <img src="https://imgur.com/ICulKSr.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 8.This will open up a window in how to create a new VM.